Vibrio vulnificus: Epidemiology

 Vibrio vulnificus is commonly found in the Gulf of Mexico, where more than a dozen people have died from the infection since 1990.
 Most deaths at that time were occurring due to fulminant sepsis, either in the area of oyster harvest and ingestion, or in tourists returning home.
 Lack of disease recognition, and also of the risk factors, presentation, and cause, were and are major obstacles to good outcome and recovery.

 Map illustrating the distribution ofVibrio vulnificus infections along the coastal United States.
 Cases are concentrated in warm, brackish waters along the Atlantic coasts and Gulf of Mexico, where the bacterium naturally occurs.

 Increasing seasonal temperatures and decreasing salinity levels seem to favor a greater concentration of Vibrio within filter-feeding shellfish of the U.S. Atlantic seaboard and the Gulf of Mexico, especially oysters (Crassostrea virginica).
 Scientists have frequently demonstrated the presence of V. vulnificus in the gut of oysters and other shellfish and in the intestines of fish that inhabit oyster reefs.
 The vast majority of people who develop sepsis from V. vulnificus became ill after they ate raw oysters; most of these cases have been men.

-According to the CDC, V. vulnificus infections in the Eastern United States increased eightfold from 1988–2018 and the border of where these infections occur has migrated 48 km northward each year.
+According to the CDC, V. vulnificus infections in the Eastern United States increased eightfold from 1988 to 2018 and the border of where these infections occur has migrated 48 km northward each year.
 In July–August 2023, Connecticut, New York, and North Carolina reported severe and fatal V. vulnificus infections.
 On August 8, 2025, a V. vulnificus infection was confirmed in a swimmer who had swum with an open wound at a Falmouth, Massachusetts beach.

-One Health

-Vibrio vulnificus is heavily affected by climate change, which causes rising sea temperatures and more frequent severe weather events.
-These consequences of climate change have allowed all species of Vibrio to increase their population range into previous environments that were too cold, and a study has shown they were moving as far north as the Baltic Sea.
-V. vulnificus in the United States used to only inhabit Gulf Coast states, but there have been deadly cases as far north as New York in recent years.

-Vibrio vulnificus also colonizes populations of marine filter feeders.
-Populations such as oysters, clams, and mussels feed by filtering ocean water, which can cause accumulation of V. vulnificus.
-Increasing ocean temperatures have only increased the occurrence of vibrio in oysters, leading to more infections.
-This is why shellfish are an important vector of this bacterium, and regardless of their look or taste, the CDC highly advises against eating raw oysters.

-Unlike other strains of Vibrio, V. vulnificus can be transferred to humans through open wounds.
-This ability is concerning because one in five people die when they get this disease.
-Action like education and health alerts are needed in the summer months to reduce the cases.Increased danger of this bacteria has led public health agencies to advise the danger of this disease especially after severe weather events to try and stop the growing number of infections.